ThePrimeagen/fem-htmx/lessons/02-htmx-basics/A-htmx-basics.md

 <br/>
 <br/>

+Lets do the following:
+* add an endpoint `POST /count` to that increments the count value and returns the index.html page
+* remove the incrementing in the `GET /` route
-Lets add a button and an endpoint to increment count!
-The results should be displayed on the page.
-First lets add the endpoint to our server
+* add a button to the html

 <br/>
 <br/>